 Our proposals sit within the context of our wider call for a doubling of the current cultural budget and a five-year stabilisation deal for the cultural sector, so that it is able to contribute fully to the national recovery and build a cultural workforce based on the principles of equality and fair work, enabling publicly-funded organisations to pay union rates and support the living wage.

 We also back calls from across the arts and third sector for the introduction of a Citizens Basic Income.

 Director Clare Harris said: ‘We’ve been analysing the results of our recent survey as well as the direct concerns of our members and those working in the contemporary visual art community.

 ‘The urgency is clear.
-Artists continue to face loss of income on a wide scale; our survey showed an average of £25,000 anticipated loss by March 2021.
+Artists continue to face loss of income on a wide scale.
 For organisations, the outlook is just as concerning.
 Lack of earned income coupled with necessary social distancing measures and capital spend on Covid-19 safety measures mean some face a cliff edge as early as November, with others fearing for their future beyond 18 months.’

 ‘Our proposals are focused on measures that would feed recovery from the roots up.’

 Download a template letter to send to your own MSP here, to help us raise visibility of the contemporary visual art sector and the impact of Covid-19